 The gallery also has a fascinating display of hundreds of tiny vials of sand from all over the world, from Robben Island, South Africa to Chéticamp, Cape Breton.
 Like many experiences on the islands, this unassuming exhibit is humbling and spiritually grounding.

-And so, revitalized, educated, well-fed and invigorated, our family returned to Halifax with holiday memories quite different from those of a honeymooning couple, but equally as dear.
+And so, revitalised, educated, well-fed and invigorated, our family returned to Halifax with holiday memories entirely different from those of a honeymooning couple, but equally as dear.
 And, just like my gushing neighbour, we find ourselves recommending a family road trip through the Magdalens to almost everyone we meet.

 More often than not, the response is something like, “Oh, I have always wanted to go there”… but no one really explains why they haven’t yet been.